The Lights of Zetar: Sequel novel

-In the non-canonical novel Memory Prime, Romaine participates in a project to rebuild the archives in a more secure structure.
+In Judith and Garfield Reeves-Stevens' non-canonical novel Memory Prime, Romaine participates in a project to rebuild the archives in a more secure structure.
 The project is soon thrown into turmoil by a murder plot that escalates into a looming crisis that threatens to repeat Memory Alpha's disaster.
-However, with the aid of the crew of the USS Enterprise, Romaine manages to avert it.
+With the aid of the crew of the USS Enterprise, Romaine manages to avert it.

 Legacy

 Memory Alpha, the wiki devoted to the Star Trek franchise, was named after the planetoid in this episode.